beejhuff/magento-security-toolkit/signatures-analysis.md

 * **Cookie Added allowing attackers to control and hijack user sessions and intercept the data that is associated with those sessions during chekcout**

-  * **File:** app/code/core/Mage/Cms/controllers/IndexController.php_ file have a hijacking cookie key installed
+  * **FILE:** app/code/core/Mage/Cms/controllers/IndexController.php_ file have a hijacking cookie key installed

   * [Reference](http://magentary.com/kb/magento-recovery-shoplift-vulnerability/)